msadat50/CircuitPython/README.md

 ### Reflection
 Doing this was hard for me in the beginning and confusing.
 There was a link to the assignment that would take you to this very long confusing code when I saw that code I didn't know which part of the code we should copy, so I just copied the whole code and put it in Mu.
-After that I didn't even know what to do so I used the hint to help me when I clicked on it there was all variable iut made it even more confusing this time I asked Mr. H for help He helped me find the correct code and than explained it to me I understanded it better than it was easy and he did the first part of the code for me to understand it better.
+After that I didn't even know what to do so I used the hint to help me when I clicked on it there was all variable iut made it even more confusing.
+This time I asked Mr. H for help He helped me find the correct code and than explained it to me I understanded it better than it was easy and he did the first part of the code for me to understand it better.
 After that I knew what to do.

 ### Evidence
 [This is Dylan Herrada code link that I used for Distance Sensor assignment](https://github.com/adafruit/Adafruit_CircuitPython_HCSR04/blob/main/examples/hcsr04_simpletest.py)